Cold Email or Cold Calling: Which Cold Outreach to Choose

 Verdict

 For a broad target and a mid-size ticket, cold email offers the best return per hour invested.
 For large deals toward reachable decision makers, cold calling opens conversations that email will never get.
+Choose cold email if your target exceeds a few hundred accounts and your average deal stays modest.
+Choose cold calling if each customer is worth several thousand dollars a year and you can identify the direct numbers of your decision makers.
 Best practice is to open by email to warm up the contact, then call the prospects who showed a sign of interest.

 Your tailor-made acquisition plan